nullromo/commander-primer/README.md

 ### Other things to keep in mind

 Your budget may get in the way.
 This is normal.
-Sometimes it is useful to make a separate MTGGoldfish decklist ("My Commander - Wishlist" or something) to keep track of the cards you really want but that may be too expensive.
+Sometimes it is useful to make a separate MTGGoldfish decklist ("My Commander - Wishlist" or something) to keep track of the cards you really want but that may be too expensive for now.

 Sometimes people like to make decks that follow a particular theme.
 Some crazy ones include "all nonland cards in the deck depict a character wearing a cape or a cloak," "All cards in the deck start with the letter 'S,'" and "All spells in the deck cost exactly 4 mana."
 It is probably unwise to build your very first deck like this, as the deck may not be that good and you will likely have a bad experience with it.
 But if that's the kind of deck you want, then it's perfectly fine.
 It does feel pretty good to win a game and then tell people, "oh yeah by the way, this is 'of'-tribal.
 All my nonland cards are named 'xxx of xxx.'"
 But this is an advanced form of memery that should be avoided on your first go around.

 ## Pick card versions

+Once you've cut down to 100 cards (99 + your commander) and transferred the Deckstats list back over to MTGGoldfish, you'll want to select card versions.
 If you go back to editing your MTGGoldfish decklist, you will see the option to `Use Specific Card Versions.` Check this box.
 Then you can go through the cards in your deck and choose which printing of the cards you want to buy.
 Simply add the three-letter set symbol to the end of the card name in the list.
 For example, `1 Tranquil Thicket` would instead become `1 Tranquil Thicket [CMA]` if you want the Commander Anthologies version, and `1 Tranquil Thicket [ONS]` if you want the Onslaught version.
 Often times you won't care about the printing, and you can skip this step if you want.
 But sometimes it can be fun to get alternate art cards or certain printings that you like.

 ### What are the versions of a card?